Least cores in energy community games: Introduction

 The paper is organized as follows.
 Section~\ref{sec:prem} summarizes the framework and main definitions of coalitional TU games, including the class of veto games and its main subclasses.
 Section~\ref{sec:eg} introduces the Energy Sharing Game and its formulation as a veto TU game is given.
 A particular attention is given to the simple situation with a unique time step, that allows providing necessary and sufficient conditions for the game to be a clan or big-boss game.
 Sections~\ref{sec:nofees} and \ref{sec:fees} study the properties and the least core of the game without and with fixed admission fees, respectively.
 While the game is always balanced in the former case, this is not necessarily true in the latter.
 An exact formula and simple estimates for the least core value are provided whenever the game is balanced, and estimates only otherwise.
 Furthermore, a linear duality argument is exploited to check when the exact formula holds also in the unbalanced case.
-Finally, Section~\ref{sec:aggshare} studies the maximum and minimum shares that the aggregator can obtain by the allocations in the least core: while the maximum is known exactly, only lower estimates for the minimum are provided.
+Section~\ref{sec:aggshare} studies the maximum and minimum shares that the aggregator can obtain by the allocations in the least core: while the maximum is known exactly, only lower estimates for the minimum are provided.
+Finally, Section~\ref{sec:algo} addresses the computation of the exact formula for the least core value through suitable families of mixed-integer programs, whose resolution is viable when the underlying optimization problems of the prosumers are linear.
+Five different approaches have been developed and tested for problems up to 200 prosumers, and the results show that the fastest is quite efficient.